-MATH&131 F 5 credits
+MATH& 131 F 5.00 credits Math for Elementary Educators 1 ELEC, NSCI

-MATH FOR ELEMENTARY EDUCATORS 1 NS,Q Strengthens students understanding of problem solving, operations on whole numbers, decimals and fractions, and number theory.
+Strengthens students understanding of problem solving, operations on whole numbers, decimals and fractions, and number theory.
 First of two-part series.

-Prerequisites: MATH 098/TECH 098 or MATH 099/ TECH 099 or MATH 087/097 with a grade of C or better.
+Prerequisites: MATH 098/TECH 098 or MATH 099/TECH 099 or MATH 087/097 with a grade of C or better.

+MATH& 132 W 5.00 credits Math for Elementary Educators 2 NSCI

-MATH&132 W 5 credits MATH FOR ELEMENTARY EDUCATORS 2 NS,Q Strengthens students understanding of the real number system, probabi lity and statistics, geometry, measurement, functions and graphs.
-This is the second class in a two-part series.
+Strengthens students understanding of the real number system, probability and statistics, geometry, measurement, functions and graphs.
+Second of a two-part series.